-- (b) DCPs must implement protection of communications with field devices against threats as outlined in IEC 62351 Power systems management and associated information exchange - Data and communications security, that: - (i) authenticates communications and implement integrity measures to prevent message tampering, replay or spoofing, person-in-the-middle and masquerade attacks; and - (ii) where implementation is operationally and economically feasible, that the confidentiality of communications is protected using encryption. - (c) Priority should be given to implementing security protections at the application layer, and should also be implemented at the transport or network layer as an additional layer of defence or when it is infeasible to implement at the application layer. - (d) The protocols and algorithms used by these security protections should preference recommendations for approved protocols and algorithms from the Australian Signals Directorate's Guidelines for Cryptography.
+- (b) DCPs must implement protection of communications with field devices against threats as outlined in IEC 62351 Power systems management and associated information exchange - Data and communications security, that; - authenticates communications and implement integrity measures to prevent message tampering, replay or spoofing, person-in-the-middle and masquerade attacks; and - (ii) where possible, protects the confidentiality of communications using encryption. - (c) Priority should be given to implementing security protections at the application layer, and should also be implemented at the transport or network layer as an additional layer of defence or when it is infeasible to implement at the application layer. - (d) The protocols and algorithms used by these security protections should preference recommendations for approved protocols and algorithms from the Australian Signals Directorate's Guidelines for Cryptography9.

-5. Interfacing
+5. INTERFACING